15 Color Scheme Generators To Use in 2020

 1. BrandColors

 While sometimes it is easier to select a color scheme from an aspirational brand, BrandColors is your go-to spot.
-With a collection of almost all the color schemes from popular websites, BrandColors is a color scheme generator that has an easy interface, with a bank of practically unlimited colour palettes that you can easily copy the hex code from.
-It is a natural, long-lasting fix for your colour problems.
+With a collection of almost all the color schemes from popular websites, BrandColors is a color scheme generator that has an easy interface, with a bank of practically unlimited color palettes that you can easily copy the hex code from.
+It is a natural, long-lasting fix for your color problems.

 2. Coolors.co

-Coolors.co is a super-fun and easy to use color scheme generator that gives you a wide range of options to make a colour palette from.
+Coolors.co is a super-fun and easy to use color scheme generator that gives you a wide range of options to make a color palette from.
 You can create multiple color schemes, and also browse through a gallery of themes made by other users as well.
 This app also provides the option to make an account and sync your schemes to cloud to use them for later and make collections as well.

 The user interface of this application is comfortable for beginners and as an added quality, it can also deliver professional results.